 What can be achieved at the initial psychiatric interview?
 The outcome depends on the situation in which it is conducted and what the physician and the patient are seeking.
 For example, a brisk, focused interview in an emergency room contrasts with the more extensive survey appropriate to an outpatient clinic.
 Both types of interview differ from what is possible at the bedside of a patient who is severely ill in a medical or surgical ward.
 Despite these observations, fundamental issues can be addressed to varying degree in any clinical situation, as illustrated in Table 4–1.
 We return to these issues in our discussion of the elements of the psychiatric history.

 Table 4–1.
 Issues to Be Addressed in the Psychiatric Interview ||Download (.pdf)

 Table 4–1.
 Issues to Be Addressed in the Psychiatric Interview

 Chronology of events and development of symptoms; subjective concerns of the patient; and concerns of patient's family, friends, neighbors, or employers

 Predisposition and family history of psychiatric illness

 [Some of this material also appears in Nurcombe B, Gallagher RM: The Clinical Process in Psychiatry: Diagnosis and Management Planning.
 Cambridge University Press, 1986.
 Reprinted with the permission of Cambridge University Press.]

 If the interviewer works in a clinic, at the opening of the psychiatric interview he or she goes to the waiting room, introduces himself or herself to the patient, accompanies the patient to the interview room, and shows him or her to a seat.
 After taking identifying data from the patient, the interviewer can tell the patient what he or she already knows.
 This approach avoids unnecessary mysteries and clears the way for action.
 Consider the following example:

 Psychiatrist: Your parents came to see me yesterday.
-They told me they’re worried because ...
+They told me they’re worried because your schoolwork ...